KungPhoo/ba67-basic/readme.md

 **Usage:** `NEW`

 ### MODULE
-Modules are a great way to modulize complex code and reuse existing listings.
+Modules are a great way to modularize complex code and reuse existing listings.
 The interpreter holds a list of variable spaces for each module as well as a program counter (listing execution position) for each module.